-- The SG presents a master behavior for the system frequency and voltage.
+- 1. The SG presents a master behavior for the system frequency and voltage.
 IG does a master behavior for the active power supply and slave behavior for the system frequency and voltage.
 SG controls the system voltage and frequency and IG establishes the active power supplied to the system and SG complements the rest of active power and reactive power required; - 2.
 The Va{DCMIG} elevation method resulted in increase of P{DCMIG} , PIG and higher IG subgroup efficiency than the I{fDCMIG} reduction method [28].
 The increase of P{DCMIG} and PIG are consequences of IG speed increase, n{IG} , that was obtained by elevation of Va{DCMIG} . - 3.
 When the IG generates more than the load demand, the system frequency grows up and stays out of rated system frequency.
 The IG motorizes synchronous machine and DCM{SG} operates as a no load DCG{SG} ; - 4.
-In the scenario "IG out and IG in", SG and its system can regulate the system voltage and frequency and SG keeps running even if the IG is fully loaded and is removed abruptly.
-On the contrary, when the SG is disconnected, the system voltage and frequency go out of control. - Voltage and speed control loops were implemented in lab to control the parallel operation of synchronous and induction generators. - 6.
+In the scenarios "IG out and IG in", SG and its system can regulate the system voltage and frequency and SG keeps running even if the IG is fully loaded and is removed abruptly.
+On the contrary, when the SG is disconnected, the system voltage and frequency go out of control. - 5.
+Three control loops were implemented in lab to control the parallel operation of synchronous and induction generators, voltage and speed control loops and BL control loop. - 6.
 Three different methods of IG connection into the electric system were studied as follow: (i) direct startup as a motor and rising the speed up to it turns IG, (ii) synchronism of self-excited IG with the electric system and (iii) adjustment of IG speed at synchronous speed and connection into the system;

-- 7. It was used an original method to find power and efficiencies values of different equipment in different scenarios as demonstrated in chapters 1, 2 and complemented by appendix F; - The frequency elevation was checked when load transients happen in specific scenarios or PIG is bigger than load demand as indicated in chapter 2;
+- 7. It was used an original method to find power and efficiencies values of different equipment in different scenarios as demonstrated in chapters 1, 2 and complemented by appendix F; - 8.
+The frequency elevation was checked when load transients happen in specific scenarios or PIG is bigger than load demand as demonstrated in chapters 2 and 3; - 9.
+The effects of frequency elevation were cancelled due to implementation in lab of two methods of frequency control, these ones were compared, and their results shown.